-Pacific Empire Minerals Corp. (the "Company" or "PEMC") is a private company that will be listed on the TSX Venture Exchange ("TSX-V") upon closing of its proposed initial public offering ("IPO").
+Pacific Empire Minerals Corp. (the "Company" or "PEMC") is a Vancouver-based mineral exploration company whose principal business is the acquisition and exploration of copper-gold porphyry, mineral exploration properties, with a focus on British Columbia, Canada.
+The Company is a reporting issuer in British Columbia, Alberta and Ontario, and trades on the TSX Venture Exchange ("TSX-V") as a Tier 2 issuer under the symbol PEMC.

 On January 10, 2018, the Company filed and received a receipt for, an amended and restated final long form prospectus (the "Amended Prospectus"), which amended the Company's final long form prospectus dated October 23, 2017 (the "Prospectus"), with the securities commissions of each of British Columbia, Alberta, and Ontario in connection with its IPO of units of the Company.
-The Company became a reporting issuer on October 23, 2017.
-The Company is a mineral exploration company whose principal business is the acquisition and exploration of copper-gold porphyry, mineral exploration properties, with a focus on British Columbia, Canada.
+The Company became a reporting issuer on October 23, 2017, and on March 20, 2018 the TSX-V accepted the Company's listing application and the Company's Common Shares began trading on March 22, 2018.

-The following Management Discussion and Analysis ("MD&A") of the Company's financial condition and results of operations has been prepared by management in accordance with the requirements of National Instrument 51-102.
-The following information is prepared as at February 26, 2018 and unless otherwise stated, supplements, but does not form part of the unaudited condensed interim financial statements of the Company for the nine months ended December 31, 2017 and 2016.
-This MD&A should be read in conjunction with the unaudited condensed interim financial statements and related notes for the three and nine months ended December 31, 2017, and the audited financial statements and related notes for the twelve months ended March 31, 2017.

-Those condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-All dollar amounts included therein and in the following MD&A are in Canadian dollars except where noted.
-These documents and other information relevant to the Company's activities are available for viewing on SEDAR at www.sedar.com.
+The following Management Discussion and Analysis ("MD&A") of the Company's financial position and results of operations has been prepared by management in accordance with the requirements of National Instrument 51-102.
+The following information is prepared as at July 24, 2018 unless otherwise stated, supplements, but does not form part of the audited financial statements of the Company for the year ended March 31, 2018.
+This MD&A should be read in conjunction with the March 31, 2018 financial statements and the related notes therein.
+The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+All dollar amounts are expressed in Canadian dollars except where noted.